jeksys/jeksys.github.io/_posts/2020-01-01-MyProjects.md

 Role: Added new featuers and bug fixes

-Secure Note Storage (the app was released for internal use only) The system is designed to store secure information on your device and sync it with other devices (Android, Windows, MacOS) via the server.
+**Secure Note Storage** (the app was released for internal use only) The system is designed to store secure information on your device and sync it with other devices (Android, Windows, MacOS) via the server.
 All the data is encrypted end to end.

 Role: Build iOS version of the app

-TECHNOLOGIES & SKILLS: Swift, Core Data, UIKit, RESTful API, iBeacon, BLE, Git, Agile, JIRA, bsafe, CommonCrypto, encryption, encrypted data transfer
+TECHNOLOGIES & SKILLS: Swift, Core Data, UIKit, RESTful API, iBeacon, BLE, bsafe, CommonCrypto, encryption, encrypted data transfer, Git

 ## Burrow - 2015 (part-time contract)